fatimah-33/Project_2_trivia/backend/README.md

 ## Erorr Handling

-following are number of error that is handled in this API, these errors return this JSON object as follow:
+following are number of error that is handled in this API

+- 404: not found page
+- 422: unproccessable element
+- 405: method not allowed
+- 400: bad request
+- 500: internet server error

+these errors return this JSON object as follow:

 ```